Skip to main content

 7 resources listed

-The cost of senior care in British Columbia varies widely depending on the type of care, level of support, and whether the facility is publicly funded or private.
-Understanding the financial programs available can significantly reduce out-of-pocket costs for families.
+The cost of senior care in BC varies depending on the type of care, level of support, and whether a facility is publicly funded or private.
+Many families don't realize how many financial programs are available to help.

-Publicly funded residential care in BC uses a means-tested rate system — your monthly rate is based on your after-tax income.
-The BC government also provides several supplementary programs including pharmaceutical coverage, equipment subsidies, and income supplements specifically for seniors.
+In publicly funded care, your monthly rate is based on your after-tax income.
+The BC government also offers pharmaceutical coverage, equipment subsidies, and income supplements designed specifically for seniors.

-Federal programs like Old Age Security (OAS) and the Guaranteed Income Supplement (GIS) provide baseline income support, while provincial programs layer additional benefits on top.
+Federal programs like Old Age Security (OAS) and the Guaranteed Income Supplement (GIS) provide a baseline, while provincial programs add extra support on top.

 Programs & Services